-This is a guest post by Niklas Goeke.
+This is a contributed post by Niklas Goeke.
 Nik is a freelance writer and habit coach, sharing his best lessons as step-by-step guides on niklasgoeke.com.
 He previously taught you how to become an essentialist on Productivityist, and now he’s back to show you what to do with the extra time you saved there.

 Do you know how much information you consume every day?